Differentiating the entropy of random walks on hyperbolic groups: Definitions and results

-Theorem \ref{theo:malliavin} is proved in section \ref{sec:malliavin}.
+Theorem~\ref{theo:malliavin} is proved in Section~\ref{sec:malliavin}.

-\section{Proofs of Theorems \ref{theo:rescp} and \ref{theo:malliavin}}
+\section{Proofs of Theorems \texorpdfstring{ \ref{theo:rescp}}{2.1} and \texorpdfstring{ \ref{theo:malliavin}}{2.3}}

-The proofs are organized in the following way: in part \ref{sec:geometricinput}, Êwe recall some estimates on the mean distance $\esp^\mu[\vert Z_n\vert]$ from \cite{kn:bhm2} and use them to show that Theorem \ref{theo:rescp} can be deduced from Theorem \ref{theo:malliavin}.
-In part \ref{sec:centrallimittheorems}, we recall results from \cite{kn:bjork} and show how they imply a slightly stronger version of the assumptions of Theorem \ref{theo:malliavin}.
-Parts \ref{sec:geometricinput} and \ref{sec:centrallimittheorems} use the hyperbolicity of $\G$ in an essential way.
+The proofs are organized in the following way: in Section \ref {sec:geometricinput}, we recall some estimates on the mean distance $\esp^\mu[\vert Z_n\vert]$ from~\cite{kn:bhm2} and use them to show that Theorem~\ref{theo:rescp} can be deduced from Theorem~\ref {theo:malliavin}.
+In Section~\ref{sec:centrallimittheorems}, we recall results from \cite{kn:bjork} and show how they imply a slightly stronger version of the assumptions of Theorem~\ref{theo:malliavin}.
+Sections~\ref{sec:geometricinput} and \ref{sec:centrallimittheorems} use the hyperbolicity of $\G$ in an essential way.